significa/fly-pg-dump-to-s3/README.md

 It will backup all the databases to the desired s3 destination.
 AWS and fly tokens are reused.

 ## Env vars documentation

 - `DATABASE_URL`: Postgres database URL.
 Example: `postgresql://username:password@test:5432/my_database`
 - `S3_DESTINATON`: AWS S3 fill file destinaton Postgres database URl
 - `BACKUP_CONFIGURATION_NAMES`: Optional: Configuration names/prefixs for `DATABASE_URL` and `S3_DESTINATON`
-- `FLY_APP_NAME`:  Optional to scale down the worker.
+- `FLY_APP_NAME`:  Optional to delete the volume and terminate the worker.
 Automatically set by Fly.
-- `FLY_API_TOKEN`: Optional to scale down the worker.
-Fly api token created via flyctl or the UI.
+- `FLY_API_TOKEN`: Optional to delete the volume and terminate the worker.
+Fly API token created via `flyctl` or the web UI.
 - `BACKUPS_TEMP_DIR`: Optional: Where the temp files shoudl go.
 Defaults to: `/tmp/db-backups`
 - `PG_DUMP_ARGS`: Optional: Override the default `pg_dump` args: `--no-owner --clean --no-privileges --no-sync --jobs=4 --format=directory --compress=0`

 ## Is this hacky?
 Does it work in production environments?

 Yes.
 Yes :sweat_smile:

 ## Will this work outside fly?